 What are Glazed Doors?

-Glazed doors can be both Internal and External doors but will feature a window in the door.
+Glazed doors are doors, either internal or external, which feature a window.
 A glazed door can have single or double glazing, which affects the value and insulation of the door.
 This is particularly important in a glazed front door.

 Making a Choice